csaden/csaden.github.io/HackReactor/_posts/2015-07-14-Synergy-and-Backbone.md

 ### Did you learn anything new about yourself?

-I learned that I need to put more energy into Javascript and coding.
+I learned that I need to put more energy into JavaScript and coding.
 I spent the early part of this week working on a course that covers data analysis techniques.
 The course will be useful once since it covers linear optimization and integer optimization, which should be useful for toy problems during interview questions and beyond.

 ### Anything you want to do differently tomorrow?